ToddTurnbull/olderadults/index.md

 nav_order: 1
 ---

-# Information for Old Adults
+# Information for Older Adults
 {: .no_toc }
 Are you an older adult living in Waterloo Region?
-Please find which category of information that you're looking for.
+Please find the category of information that you're looking for below.

 Please choose what category you come under: